QJR-Herman-Molodyks/QJR/README.md

 - 📄 Open / edit files with the selected encoding (using: read <filename> <encoding>, if <encoding> is None: <ecncoding> = UTF-8) ✅ done
 - 🔀 Add file merge feature

+### Found bugs:

+- ❌ Removing folders (even created by user) from system directory stdouts an error (ERRNO 1: Operation is not permitted)
+  Status: ❌ NOT FIXED

 User Agreement:

 1.0.
 Q-J-R IS AN OPEN SOURCE PRODUCT WITH MIT LICENSE!